Grounded-DI/DI-HazardWise/HW01_HazardWise_Report.md

 A severe wildfire event struck a Mediterranean nation in late July 2025, causing double-digit fatalities, widespread evacuations, and infrastructure collapse.
 Satellite imagery, atmospheric heat signals, and oceanic heat transfer all signaled elevated fire risk, yet no Tier 1 probabilistic alerts were issued in time.

-HazardWise retrospective analysis confirmed that a deterministic override would have been triggered **24–48 hours prior** to ignition spread, had the system been deployed.
+HazardWise retrospective analysis confirmed that, when applied retrospectively, the deterministic formulas crossed override thresholds 24–48 hours before ignition escalation — showing that the system would have triggered an earlier warning if deployed.

 ---